+27. In January 1986, Dr. Hubbard of the U.S. Army Research Institute of Environmental Medicine (USARIEM) advocated for advanced testing of Affiant Schneider’s hydration system as a means to save the lives of soldiers in hostile Nuclear Biological and Chemical (NBC) environments.
+[ARMY EXHIBIT 27]

+28. In September 1986, Dr. Hubbard of the U.S. Army Research Institute of Environmental Medicine (USARIEM), published empirical human test findings that proved the significant value of Affiant Schneider’s hydration system technology as a means to save the lives of soldiers in hostile NBC environments.
+[ARMY EXHIBIT 28]

+29. On December 17, 1986, the U.S. Army tasked defense contractor ILC Dover to prototype design changes to the Army’s existing drinking mask technology that misappropriated Affiant Schneider’s hydration system technology.
+[ARMY EXHIBIT 29]

+30. In January 1987, Affiant Schneider contacted Senator Alan J. Dixon to report that U.S. Army contractor, ILC Dover, was delivering “dual hose” prototypes to the U.S. Army as part of a “design around” scheme to misappropriate Affiant Schneider’s hydration system technology.
+[ARMY EXHIBIT 30]

-36. On February 27, 1987, plaintiff Schneider traveled to Pentagon to meet with JR Scully, U.S. Army under Secretary for Research Development and Acquisition protesting that US Army Research laboratories and their preferred contractors were unlawfully reverse engineering the plaintiff’s patented hydration system technology.
-Army under Secretary Scully assured Wesleyan the Army would follow “fair contracting” practices in the procurement of any future procurement of hydration technology.
-[ARMY EXHIBIT 31] INSERT AS #36
+31. On February 27, 1987, Affiant Schneider traveled to the Pentagon to meet with Mr. J.R.
+Scully, U.S. Army Undersecretary for Research Development and Acquisition.
+At that meeting Affiant Schneider protested that the U.S. Army Research Laboratories and their preferred contractors were unlawfully reverse engineering Affiant Schneider’s patented hydration system technology.
+Army Undersecretary Scully assured Affiant Schneider that the U.S. Army would follow “fair contracting” practices in any future procurement of soldier hydration technology.
+[ARMY EXHIBIT 31]

-32. In January 1986, Dr. Hubbard of the U.S. Army Research Institute of Environmental Medicine (USARIEM) advocates for advanced testing of the Wesleyan hydration system as a means to save the lives of soldiers in hostile NBC environments.
+32. On April 15, 1987, Congress authorized $600,000 for the development of Affiant Schneider’s hydration system technology for type classification testing and procurement.
 [ARMY EXHIBIT 32]

-33. In September 1986, Dr, Hubbard of the U.S. Army Research Institute of Environmental Medicine (USARIEM), published empirical human test findings that proved the significant value of plaintiff Schneider’s hydration system technology as a means to save the lives of soldiers in hostile NBC environments.
+33. In April 1987, U.S. Army personnel rewrote the Department of Defense drink system requirement document to begin a competitive full drink system development program to compete directly with Wesleyan Company.
 [ARMY EXHIBIT 33]

-34. On December 17, 1986, the U.S. Army tasked defense contractor ILC Dover to prototype design changes to the Army’s existing drinking mask technology misappropriating Wesleyan’s hydration system technologies.
+34. Second Lieutenant Michael L. Sparks (USMC), reveals on his internet site called “1st Tactical Studies Group (Airborne)” that immediately after the Army altered the hydration requirement document in 1987, he submitted a “beneficial idea” which revealed a competitive knock-off of Affiant Schneider’s technology.
 [ARMY EXHIBIT 34]

-35. In January, 1987 Wesleyan Company contacted Senator Alan J. Dixon to report that U.S. Army contractor, ILC Dover, was delivering “dual hose” prototypes to the U.S. Army as part of a “design around” scheme to misappropriate Wesleyan-owned hydrations system technology.
+35. Lt.
+Sparks revealed that he visited Natick in 1987, meeting with U.S. Army Natick engineers including the engineer in charge of Affiant Schneider’s intellectual property technology database.
+After this meeting, Lt.
+Sparks states that he traveled to Texas to educate the owner of what would become known as “Camelbak” on how to militarize the Texas Company’s recreational devices.
+Lt.
+Sparks falsely states that this is how the military Camelbak was invented.
+None of this evidence found its way into the U.S. Army’s judicial rulings against Affiant Schneider.
 [ARMY EXHIBIT 35]

-36. Insert #31here and re-number.

-37. On April 15, 1987, Congress authorized $600,000 for the development of the Wesleyan hydration system technology for type classification testing and procurement.
-[ARMY EXHIBIT 39]

-38. In April 1987, U.S. Army personnel rewrite the drink system requirement document to begin a competitive full drink system development program to compete directly with Wesleyan Company.
-[ARMY EXHIBIT 41]

-38 (A).
-Second Lieutenant Michael L. Sparks, reveals on his internet site called “1st Tactical Studies Group (Airborne)” that immediately after the Army altered the hydration requirement document in 1987, he submitted a “beneficial idea” which revealed a competitive knock-off of Wesleyan’s technologies.
-[ARMY EXHIBIT XX]

-38 (B) Sparks revealed that he visited Natick in 1987, meeting with US Army Natick engineers including the engineer in charge of the Wesleyan intellectual property technology database.
-After this meeting Sparks boasts that he traveled to Texas to educate the owner of what would become known as Camelbak on how to militarize the Texas company’s recreational devices.
-Sparks also claims that this is how the military Camelbak was invented.
-None of this info found its way into the Army’s judicial rulings against Wesleyan.
-[ARMY EXHIBIT XX] dropbox Spark 2 Natick)

-39. In June 1987 in response to Wesleyan’s efforts to secure a $600,000 line item for the development of its hydration technologies, Natick decides to compete against Wesleyan by advocating a competitive ”in-house” hydration system development program that misappropriated Wesleyan hydration system technologies.
-[ARMY EXHIBIT 37]
+36. In June 1987, in response to Congressional interest in securing a $600,000 line item for the development of its hydration technology, Natick began to compete directly against Affiant Schneider’s company by advocating a competitive ”in-house” hydration system development program to duplicate Affiant Schneider’s misappropriated hydration system technology.
+[ARMY EXHIBIT 36]

-40. In June 1987, the U.S. Army’s Natick Laboratories assembled a version of a crude dual hose drink design prototype by misappropriating Wesleyan Company’s hydration system technology that the Army stole from Wesleyan’s original Unsolicited Proposal that Wesleyan submitted in 1982.
-[EXHIBIT 38]
+37. In June 1987, the U.S. Army’s Natick Laboratories assembled a version of a crude dual hose drink design prototype by misappropriating Affiant Schneider’s hydration system technology that the U.S. Army stole from Affiant Schneider’s original proprietary proposal submitted to the U.S. Army in 1982.
+[EXHIBIT 37]